Skip to content

 @is_virtual_environment

-def install_dependency(self) -> None:
+def install_package(self) -> None:

 """

-A method that installs a single Python package.
+A method that installs a Python package.

 """